Song Joong Ki Reveals Details About His Marriage Proposal To Song Hye Kyo

 — allkpop (@allkpop) August 4, 2017

-In her statement, Song Hye Kyo said that she and Song Joong Ki fell in love when they were on the set of Descendants Of The Sun.
+In her statement, Song Hye Kyo said that she and Song Joong Ki fell in love when they were on the set of Descendants of the Sun.
 She added that she was attracted to his values and manners while they worked together.

 “Joong Ki showed me his self, trust, and his manners for a long time.
 I thought to myself that it would be good to spend the future with him and I was glad that he could feel my true emotions as well,” she said.